deg-entreprises/A.2.7-Investment-Platform/README.md

 - What is DEG?
 - What does DEG Stand For?
 - DEG's History
-- DEG // RAB: Partnership Announcement
+- RAB // DEG: Partnership Announcement
+- XYZ // DEG: Beverage Manufacturer Partner
+- What is oS3?

 ## Traction & Metrics
 Manufacturing Mythologies: DEG is a founding member of the Haiti-Rwanda Initiative and ourStory.network.
 Together, we’re empowering writers, artists, and musicians to transform our progress into a collaborative and creative brand story.